 In more complex cases, the bones of the upper and lower jaw may be repositioned to increase the size of the airway (Orthognathic surgery).
 This procedure is done in the hospital under general anesthesia and requires 1 to 2 days overnight stay in the hospital.

-A consultation with Dr. Bagnoli will be sure to get you back on track for a good night’s sleep.
+A consultation with Drs.
+Bagnoli, Steffey or Dragoo will be sure to get you back on track for a good night’s sleep.